Skip to main content

 Bull Run Water Filtration Facility Project

 DEQ regulates the beneficial use of solid waste based on Oregon law and regulations.
-To qualify for a beneficial use determination, or BUD, by DEQ, the solid waste, in this case is soil with certain chemicals above the clean fill screening levels, needs to meet specific protective requirements:
+To qualify for a beneficial use determination by DEQ, also referred to as a BUD, the solid waste, in this case, soil with certain chemicals above the clean fill screening levels, needs to meet specific protective requirements:

 • Manage the material until the time it is used for its approved beneficial use, including any storage, transportation or processing, so as to prevent releases to the environment or nuisance conditions;